lemoniris/i-will-reapply-to-tri-i--this-fall-2024--and-other-programs--im-just-learning-more-adv-python-now/README.md

 University of Maryland BISI -- computational biology phd -- safety school, i would need an apartment that has EV charging and i want to live in bethesda again, there are some Rust people at UMD

-Rutgers Biochemistry -- i dunno how this is going to turn out -- send out emails to PIs todayyy
+Rutgers Biochemistry -- i dunno how this is going to turn out -- send out emails to PIs todayyy -- they said i have a competitive application i just need good LoRs hmmmm getting in here would be great bc i can teach that bioinformatics class

 NYU Biomedical Sciences -- i have to start emailing them for zoom meetings in august -- send out emails to PIs todayyy